aimeemcgrenera/github_python_pull/README.md

 ## Installation Guide
 * fork and clone this repository
 * in terminal run `cd github_python_pull` to change directory and access the application
+* install virtual environment to run code in
+    * Windows: `py -m pip install --user virtualenv`
+    * MacOS & Linux: `python3 -m pip install --user virtualenv`
+* create a virtual environment
+    * Windows: `python3 -m venv env`
+    * MacOS & Linux: `py -m venv env`
-* run `.\env\Scripts\activate` to activate virtual environment
+ * activate virtual environment
+    * Windows: `.\env\Scripts\activate`
+    * MacOS & Linux: `source env/bin/activate`
-* run `pip install -r requirements.tx` to install the required packages
+* run `pip install -r requirements.txt` to install the required packages
-* create a config file based off the exisiting, replace the "bq_project_id" object with the BigQuery Project ID associated with your Gmail account.
+* create a config file based off the existing, replace the "bq_project_id" object with the BigQuery Project ID associated with your Gmail account; Also update the dataset and datatable you would like to push this data to in BigQuery
 * run `python main.py config/XXXX.json` replace XXXX with your new config file
-* when running the code you will be prompted to give pandas_gbq access.
-Signin to the Gmail account associated with your BigQuery account and give access, paste authorization code provided in terminal
+* when running the code you will be prompted to give pandas_gbq access; sign in to the Gmail account associated with your BigQuery account and give access, paste authorization code provided in terminal
 * once complete you will receive a logging message that the API pull has been pushed to BigQuery

 ## Contributions